RocketLeagueMapmaking/RL-docs/docs/guide/kismet/04_tagame.md

 ## UDK

-On this page only the TAGame nodes are documentated as they were added by Psyonix to UDK.
+Only the TAGame nodes are documentated on this page as they were added by Psyonix to UDK.
+Check the [matinee](../udk/17_matinee) and [particle system](../udk/11_details.html#particle-systems) pages if you want to learn more about these topics.
 For all the other nodes you can view the official [unreal kismet reference](https://docs.unrealengine.com/udk/Three/KismetReference.html#Unreal%20Kismet%20Reference) or per category:
 - [Actions](https://docs.unrealengine.com/udk/Three/KismetReference.html#Actions)
 - [Conditions](https://docs.unrealengine.com/udk/Three/KismetReference.html#Conditions)
 - [Variables](https://docs.unrealengine.com/udk/Three/KismetReference.html#Variables)